 Is Oppenheimer based on a true story?

-The story of Oppenheimer was inspired by actual events.
+Actual events served as the basis for Oppenheimer’s story.
 The story of the film centers on J. Robert Oppenheimer and his quest to develop the first nuclear weapon.

 Though he almost made a Howard Hughes movie with Jim Carrey in the early 2000s, this is Christopher Nolan’s first true biography.